 (4) Service for Disabled Subscribers.
 Grantee shall provide disabled Single-Family Cart Collection Subscribers with pullout service at a Collection location agreed upon between the Grantee and Subscriber at no additional charge.
-Grantee shall review requests for disabled Multi-Family Cart Collection Subscribers to receive pullout service on a case-by-case basis.
 Grantee will remove Discarded Material Carts, as appropriate, from Subscriber's outdoor storage area, place them out for Collection, and return Containers to Subscriber's outdoor storage area (which shall not be a public right-of-way or street) after Collection, ensuring that all doors or gates are closed securely.
 Grantee shall not enter garages.